fpgaprince/rtd/docs/source/fundamentals.rst

 .. note::

     Windows has programmer mode in its calculator app.
 It is very useful for doing conversions or checking your work.
+    Or whip them up in excel. they have dec2bin or bin2dec, and you can create a table.

 Lends itself to..

 Hexadecimal
 ^^^^^^^^^^^^^^
+The other numberal system used extensively is the hexadecimal system. hex- 16 digit/values are used and place/location are powers of 16.
+        0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15

+Decimal values 10 through 15 are represented by alphabetical characters, A through F.
+        0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, F

+Because the weights are greater here, I'll use larger decimal numbers to convey the same idea from previous sections..

+We use base-2, base-10, base-16

 Octal
 ^^^^^^^^^^^^^^